SherbyRobotics/racecar/doc/README.md

    * Connect the IMU in J4 "I2C".
    * Connect the propulsion encoder in J2 "EncProp".

-* Mount your Rapberry Pi5 on its craddle.
+* Mount your Raspberry Pi5 on its craddle.
 Secure it with the elastic band.
 Its USB ports must face toward the back of the RaceCar.

 * Connect the camera (#6) in a USB port of the Pi5.